 Note that a home sale or replacement contingency typically allows the buyer and seller to extend the closing date to allow the seller more time to purchase a home, however the contingency can be written in such a way that allows a seller to back out of the sale if a replacement property cannot be found.

-While a suitable housing contingency may seem prudent, especially in a hot market where it can be tough to secure a replacement property, they’re not especially common.
+While a suitable housing contingency may seem prudent, they’re not especially common.

 “A suitable housing contingency isn’t customary for sellers here.
 It’d be very rare that you see that in a purchase agreement in Virginia,” says Garrett.